 Having determined what search tool(s) should be used to conduct the search, the examiner should then determine the appropriate search strategy for each search tool selected.
 The appropriate search strategy should be determined by the examiner on a case-by-case basis along with consultation with other examiners, supervisory patent examiners, and/or trained professional on-line search personnel, where appropriate.

-A proper field of search normally includes the subclass in which the claimed subject matter of an application would be properly classified.
-It is not necessary to search areas in which it could reasonably have been determined that there was a low probability of finding the best reference(s).
+A proper field of search normally includes the classification locations in which the claimed subject matter of an application would be properly classified.
+However, if the proper classification does not correspond to the subject matter found in the claims, it is not necessary to search areas in which it could reasonably have been determined that there was a low probability of finding the best reference(s).

-In outlining a field of search, the examiner should note every class and subclass under the U.S. Patent Classification system and other organized systems of literature that may have material pertinent to the subject matter as claimed.
+In outlining a field of search, the examiner should note every classification location (i.e. group/subgroup of the Cooperative Patent Classification or class/subclass of the U.S. Patent Classification) under the utilized classification system and other organized systems of literature that may have material pertinent to the subject matter as claimed, including those which have been assigned by a foreign Office, another USPTO examiner, or by the classification contractor.
 Every subclass, digest, and cross-reference art collection pertinent to each type of invention claimed should be included, from the largest combination through the various subcombinations to the most elementary part.
 The field of search should extend to all probable areas relevant to the claimed subject matter and should cover the disclosed features which might reasonably be expected to be claimed.
 The examiner should consult with other examiners and/or supervisory patent examiners, especially with regard to applications covering subject matter unfamiliar to the examiner.

 Detailed guidance on the choice and use of specific search tools can be established only within the context of the special requirements of each Technology Center (TC).
 However, a general methodology following a “decision tree” process, set forth below, for making broad decisions in search tool selection is suggested.